level2-gis/gisapp/_scripts/_readme.txt

 -----------
 UPGRADE
 -----------
-1. Check your database version: SELECT version FROM settings; (if there is no table settings, version = 1)
+1. Check your database version: SELECT max(version) FROM settings; (if there is no table settings, version = 1)

 2. Run all scripts lower and same than your version.